Byzantine Empire: 718–867: Isaurian, Nikephorian, and Amorian dynasties

-Leo and his son Constantine V, two of the most capable Byzantine emperors, withstood continued Arab attacks, civil unrest, and natural disasters, and reestablished the state as a major regional power.
-Leo's reign produced the Ecloga, a new code of law to succeed that of Justinian I. He also continued to reform the theme system in order to lead offensive campaigns against the Muslims, culminating in a decisive victory in 740.
-Constantine overcame an early civil war against his brother-in-law Artabasdos, made peace with the new Abbasid Caliphate, campaigned successfully against the Bulgars, and continued to make administrative and military reforms.
-Due to both emperors' support for the Byzantine Iconoclasm, where the use of religious icons was banned, they were later vilified by Byzantine historians; Constantine's reign also saw the loss of Ravenna to the Lombards, and the beginning of a split from the Roman papacy.
+The emperors Leo III and Constantine V were effective leaders, both in government and warfare.
+They withstood continued Arab attacks, as well as civil war and natural disasters.
+Constantine's success reestablished the state as a major regional power.
+Leo's reign produced the Ekloge ton nomon, a code of law that evolved that of Justinian I. He also continued to reform the theme system in order to lead offensive campaigns against the Muslims, culminating in a notable victory in 740.
+Constantine overcame an early civil war against his brother-in-law Artabasdos, created stability against the new Abbasid Caliphate, campaigned successfully against the Bulgars, and continued to make administrative and military reforms.
+Both emperors supported iconoclast policies opposing the veneration of religious images, which had them later vilified by biased authors, creating issues that continue to impact modern scholarship; Constantine's reign also saw the loss of Ravenna to the Lombards, and the beginning of a split from the Roman papacy.

 In 780, Empress Irene assumed power as regent for her son Constantine VI.
-Although she was a capable administrator who temporarily resolved the iconoclasm controversy, the empire was destabilised by her conflict with her son.
+Although she was a capable administrator who restored the veneration of icons, the empire was destabilised by her conflict with her son.
 The Bulgars and Abbasids inflicted numerous defeats on the Byzantine armies, and the papacy crowned Charlemagne as Roman emperor in 800.
 In 802, the unpopular Irene was overthrown by Nikephoros I; he reformed the empire's administration but died in battle against the Bulgars in 811.
 Military defeats and societal disorder, especially the resurgence of iconoclasm, characterised the next eighteen years.